Skip to main content

 Email: Walker.TNita@mayo.edu

 T’Nita Walker, M.H.A., serves as an associate administrator with the Mayo Clinic Center for Individualized Medicine.
 Ms. Walker joined Mayo Clinic as an Administrative Fellow in Arizona in 2006.
-Following completion of the fellowship, she served as operations manager for the Department of Surgery and Department of Medical and Surgical Gynecology for four years.
+Following completion of the fellowship, she served as Operations Manager for the Department of Surgery and Department of Medical and Surgical Gynecology for four years.
 In 2012, she became an Operations Administrator in the Department of Neurosurgery, and her role expanded to Neurosciences in 2015.
 Ms. Walker transferred to Mayo Clinic in Florida in 2018 to serve as an Associate Administrator.
 In September 2021, she transitioned to the Associate Administrator role for the Center for Individualized Medicine.
 Ms. Walker holds a Bachelor of Arts from Purdue University and a Master of Health Administration degree from The Ohio State University.

 Lindsey Lehman, Rochester Site Director